Kodular/Documentation/docs/components/sensors/nearfield.md

 `WriteType`
 ## Event
 `TagRead(text message)`
   Indicates that a new tag has been detected.
-Currently this is only a plain text tag, as specified in the manifest.
-See Compiler.java.
+Currently this is only a plain text tag.
-`TagWritten()`
 Event for TagWritten
 ## Methods
 none